MetaDiff: Meta-Learning with Conditional Diffusion for Few-Shot Learning: Problem Definition and Preliminaries

 {\bf Gradient Descent Algorithm (GDA).} GDA is a family of optimization algorithm, which aims to optimize model weights by following the opposite direction of gradient.
 Formally, let $w$ denotes the weights of a base learner $g_{w}(\cdot)$ and $L(w)$ be its differentiable loss function, and $\nabla L(w)$ be its weight gradient, during performing gradient descent algorithm.
-The overall optimization process of GDA can be summaried as iteratively performing Eq.~\eqref{eq_5}, that is, where $w_0$ is an initial weight, i.e., a Gaussian noise in origin gradient descent algorithm; and $\eta$ denotes a learning rate.
+The overall optimization process of GDA can be summaried as iteratively performing Eq.~\eqref{eq_5}, that is, where $w_0$ is an initial weight, \emph{i.e.}, a Gaussian noise in origin gradient descent algorithm; and $\eta$ denotes a learning rate.
 Due to the data scarcity issue in FSL, directly employing the Eq.~\eqref{eq_5} to learn a base learner $g_{w}(\cdot)$ would result in an overfitting issue.
-To address this issue, previous gradient-based meta-learning methods propose to learn a GDA (i.e., meta-optimizer) by modeling its hyperparameters (e.g., initial weight $w_0$, learning rate $\eta$, or $l2$ regularization weight) as meta-knowledge to improve FSL performance.
+To address this issue, gradient-based meta-learning attempts to learn a GDA in a bi-level optimization (\emph{i.e.}, outer-loop and inner-loop) manner by modeling its hyperparameters (\emph{e.g.}, initial weight $w_0$ or learning rate $\eta$) as meta-knowledge for improving FSL.
+However, some studies \cite{rajeswaran2019meta} show the outer-loop process requires backpropagation along inner-loop optimization path such that the risk of vanishing gradient is imposed, which degrades meta-learning performance.
+In this paper, we propose a diffusion perspective to address this issue.